Early Years — Growing up in Whyalla and Port Hedland

 |

-In late 1968 my dad took on the position of Chief
+In late 1968, my Dad took on the position of Chief

-months of the 1968/1969 summer in the Pilbara mining town of Mount Newman and all
+in the Pilbara mining town of Mount Newman, and the rest

-of 1969 at Port Hedland, Western Australia.
-We were in Mt
+of 1969 at Port Hedland.

-We were also at Nelson Point, Port Hedland
+We were also at Nelson Point, Port Hedland for the official opening

-for the opening of the port facility on 1st April 1969.
+of the Mt Newman Mining Company port facility on 1 April 1969.

 |